 Studies show that the most successful professional pianists concentrate their piano practice in the morning and in the evening, almost always going into the ‘magical’ state of flow.

-- You can incorporate the successful pianist mindset by choosing a specific time to practice everyday, and not spreading it out through the day.
+- You can use the successful pianist mindset by choosing a specific time to practice everyday, and not spreading it out through the day.

-- If you feel exhausted when or before you practice piano, then take it easy; maybe even take a nap to rest your brain.
+- If you feel exhausted when or before you practice piano, then take it easy; maybe even take a power nap.
 This exhaustion isn’t caused by piano practice and you’ll be up and running after a good rest.

 You’re Not Your Best Critic